Myra Page: 1920s

 Against her family's wishes, she took a factory job in Philadelphia and became a union organizer for the (then pro-communist) Amalgamated Clothing Workers Union (ACW).
-She chose amalgamated for its emphasis on Progressivism and education.
-Her first job was at a Wanamaker's department store.
-Then the ACW helped her get work in a clothing sweatshop; she attended an ACW-led strike.
-Page became a pants seamstress–good enough that the ACW sent her to New York City for training in making button holes.
-The ACW sent her with others to St. Louis, Missouri, to help to unionize its biggest garment sweatshop, Curlee's.
-During a slump in 1923, she took a secretarial job and then returned home to Newport News for a few months.
-In the spring of 1924, she returned to the New York area and got a job as a schoolteacher of American History in Teaneck, New Jersey.
-There, "I joined the New York City Local of the American Federation of Teachers and quickly became one of its leaders.
-(By "Local," Page is clearly referring to Local 5 AFT, AKA the New York City Teachers Union.)
+She chose Amalgamated for its progressivism and emphasis on education.
+She initially worked at a Wanamaker's department store.
+The union helped her get a job in a clothing sweatshop, where she participated in an ACW-led strike.
+She became a pants seamstress—good enough that the ACW sent her to New York City for training in making button holes.
+Next, she and others were sent to St. Louis, Missouri, to help unionize the city's biggest garment sweatshop, Curlee's.
+During a slump in 1923, she took a secretarial job and went home to Newport News for a few months.
+In the spring of 1924, she returned to the New York area and was hired as a schoolteacher of American history in Teaneck, New Jersey.
+There, "I joined the New York City Local of the American Federation of Teachers and quickly became one of its leaders."

 In fall 1924, she got a teaching fellowship in the History Department of the University of Minnesota, chaired by F. Stuart Chapin.
-Pitirim Sorokin, former secretary to Alexander Kerensky and Menshevik leader, was a professor there.
-She married fellow teacher and fellow John Markey, and together they joined the American Federation of Teachers union there.
+Pitirim Sorokin, former secretary to Alexander Kerensky and a Menshevik leader, was a professor there.
+She married fellow teacher John Markey, and together they joined the American Federation of Teachers (AFT) union.
 They both encouraged garment workers to unionize in the Twin Cities area (Minneapolis and St. Paul).

-In June 1926, as a member of the American Federal of Teachers union, she attended a convention of the Trade Union Education League.
+In June 1926, as a member of AFT, she attended a convention of the Trade Union Education League.
 Participants included William Z. Foster and John Jonstone.
 Also in June 1926, she took a class (Page and Nearing called it the Labor Research Study Group) under Nearing that sought a "law of social revolution" (though, according to Whittaker Chambers, "an infiltration of Communists... really ran the class, steered the discussions," and tried to "make the law of social revolution a Marxian law.")
 Nearing focused on the Soviet Union; Page wrote about India and the English Revolution of 1642.
 According to Whittaker Chambers (but not Page), their classmates included: Page, Chambers, Sam Krieger, Eve Dorf and her husband Ben Davidson, as well as Alfred J. Brooks, Dale Zysman, Benjamin Mandel, and Rachel Ragozin.
 In July–September, 1926, she attended first an International Teachers' Union conference in Vienna, Austria, several related teachers' union conferences in Paris, France, and then, with Nearing, a British trade union Conference in the UK.
 After passing through New York City, in part to publish her book with Nearing, The Law of Social Revolution, via the Federated Press, she returned to Minneapolis by late September to reunite with her husband.
 They immediately set about a "central trade union committee" of the Minnesota AFL and commenced "workers' education" in Duluth.